<%NUMBERING1%>.<%NUMBERING2%>.<%NUMBERING3%> PRTG Manual: Maps

 It is also possible to set up a public map rotation without login: Allow public access in the settings of the desired maps.
 Use the corresponding map IDs with its secret keys to build a URL that calls a public map rotation.
 The URL must have this format: the address of your PRTG server, followed by /public/mapshow.htm?ids=.
 Then list the IDs of the desired maps, each separated by a comma.
 Each map ID has to be connected with its secret key using a colon: http://yourprtgserver/public/mapshow.htm?ids=mapid1:secretkey1,mapid2:secretkey2,mapid3:secretkey3

-While a map rotation is shown, you can change the refresh interval any time when hovering the arrows symbol in the lower right corner.
+While a map rotation is shown, you can change the refresh interval any time when hovering over the arrows symbol in the lower right corner.
 Choose between 10, 30, or 60 seconds, 10 minutes or Refresh now.

 For detailed information on how to create and edit maps, and to learn how to make them accessible to others, please see the following sections.